 Breonna Taylor was shot to death 170 days ago, as she slept in her apartment.
 Today the officers were acquitted.
 The country now braces for riots.
 I don a black armband and paste “BLM” to the back of my coat, and am at a loss as to what else I can do.
 There is No Justice.
 And now there will be No Peace.

 It is now after noon and this damn task paralysis persists.
 I wish I could shake this feeling of needing to prepare for the end times.
 I’m having trouble managing my anxiety.
 I’m getting really tired of all of this.

 Tonight, Trump suggests that “ballots are a fraud and should be thrown out” and that there won’t be a transition, just a continuation of his power.
 Barr echoes: “Get rid of ballots and there won’t be a transition.”
 “Civil War” has now entered the landscape of commentary.
 Trump is stacking the courts to win the election (if the results are contested and go to SCOTUS), and then will force every law he wants.
 We are in unfathomable danger as a democracy, and NO ONE in Congress is standing up for us.
 Winning reelection is the only way he stays out of jail unless a Democratic Senate can impeach him.

 Seattle is now on the “Defund the Anarchist Jurisdictions” list but we don’t know what that means exactly.
 I honestly don’t know what I’m going to do if Trump wins or takes a second term.
-We will live in a country where only white people who tow the GOP party line will be safe.

 September 24, 2020